-This is especially true in low end noticeable, which in a way lacks the "bang".
+This is particularly noticeable in the low frequency range, which lacks the “oomph”, so to speak.
 To counteract this, Realme raised the bass (Dynamic Bass Boost).
 Nevertheless, the Realme Buds Air do not achieve a solid bass foundation.
-There is a lack of depth and the bass is audibly lacking in precision.
+There is a lack of depth and the bass audibly lacks precision.

-The In the middle are displayed in a pleasantly warm way.
+The mids are shown pleasantly warm.
 Vocals in particular come into their own.
-At high volume, the middle area appears a little too harsh.
+The midrange appears a bit too harsh at high volume.
 The location of individual instruments is possible to a certain extent.
-If too much happens at once, the Realme Buds Air are quickly overwhelmed and tend to get washed out.
+If too much happens at once, the Realme Buds Air are quickly overwhelmed and tend to be washed out.

-The treble is somewhat weakened and the brilliance is missing a little bit.
-Despite the many small construction sites, the Realme Buds Air are not bad sounding in-ear headphones overall.
-A certain one dynamics is conveyed and there is a pleasant spatial image with stable location.
-Listening fun in everyday life is guaranteed.
-Realme Buds Air, however, does not meet high demands.
+The high frequency range is somewhat weakened and the brilliance is a little lacking.
+Despite the many small construction sites, the Realme Buds Air are by no means bad-sounding in-ear headphones.
+A certain dynamic is conveyed and the result is a pleasant spatial image with stable location.
+Listening fun in everyday life is definitely provided.
+However, the Realme Buds Air does not meet high demands.

-The audio processor bears the name "Realme R1".
-The chip supports the current one Bluetooth 5.0 Connection standard and is characterized by a particularly low Latency of only 120 milliseconds out.
-High-resolution audio codecs, such as aptX, are not supported.
-Instead, you have to AAC / SBC to be satisfied.
+The audio processor is called "Realme R1".
+The chip supports the current Bluetooth 5.0 connection standard and is characterized by a particularly low latency of only 120 milliseconds.
+High resolution audio codecs such as aptX are not supported.
+Instead, you have to be content with AAC / SBC.
 The stable transmission range is between 8 and 10 meters.

 The low latency of Realme Buds Air is understandable.
 Bluetooth headphones often have to cope with delays in picture-sound synchronicity.
 This is not the case with realme earbuds.
 Image and sound are synchronized, which is why the headphones are also suitable for watching films.

-To achieve the lowest possible latency, Realme Buds Air offer a special one Gaming mode.
-To activate, the touch field of both ear buds must be touched for a few seconds.
+In order to achieve the lowest possible latency, the Realme Buds Air offer a special gaming mode.
+To activate, the touch field of both earbuds must be touched for a few seconds.
 The active gaming mode can be recognized by the sound of a starting engine.
-There are hardly any tonal differences between the music mode and the gaming mode.
+There are hardly any sound differences between the music mode and the gaming mode.
 However, sound dropouts can occasionally occur in gaming mode.

 Operation and headset

-There is a touch sensor inside the outside of the earphone head that registers touches.
-Depending on the touch pattern, the Music playback (play, pause, skip) Taxes, Calls can be accepted or rejected or the Smartphone assistant can be called up.
+A touch sensor is located on the outside of the earphone head that registers touches.
+Depending on the touch pattern, music playback (play, pause, skip) can be controlled, calls can be accepted or rejected or the smartphone assistant can be called up.
 It is not possible to control the volume.